sebbas/blender-mantaflow/readme.md

 Some fire renderings can be found on [Vimeo](https://vimeo.com/sebbas/videos).
 For the current development state, take a look at the latest videos!

+## Known issues
+- Every time Blender starts a new animation cycle, Mantaflow allocates new grids as the Blender constructor `FLUID_3D` (and `WTURBULENCE` if using the high resolution option) is called.
+This results in higher memory consumption than in the Vanilla Blender as allocated grids are not immediately garbage collected by Python.

+So, for now, don't let the animation loop to often ;)

+- The Mantaflow script that you obtain when exporting in Blender is *not* compatible with the current official Mantaflow [distribution](http://mantaflow.com/download.html).
+We still need to merge it with the Blender development branch in Mantaflow.

 ## Troubleshooting